euc-field-guides/euc-field-guides.github.io/_posts/2024-02-08-ARC-SERVICE_ACCOUNT.md

 The plan of attack here is to create a trigger that will populate the Property Owner Account on Premises when a Service Account is created that points to the Premises.
 The sequence here is important as Premises is created before Service Account as Service Account has a lookup to Premises.

-This relationship matters as it used it several console Flex Card components as well as some Multi Site CPQ logic.
+This relationship matters as it is used in several console Flex Card components as well as some Multi Site CPQ logic.
 The goal here is have the data model be used as normal but use the trigger to add this lookup to account in order to allow Premises to be configured in ARC.

 > Note that this trigger can very likely be improved.
 The trigger itself is not the point of the exercise, it is more about the data pattern required for ARC to work in this scenario.
 {: .prompt-info}